yaoakifumi/Medaka-embryo-desication-tolerance/code.md

 # Medaka embryo desication tolerance
-This analytic code is to analyze resutlts of egg dehydration experiment.
+This analytic code was used to analyze and visualize data from egg dehydration experiment.

-Raw data is deposited in Zenodo repository ().
+Raw data (two csv file) is deposited in Zenodo repository: https://zenodo.org/records/10784845

 ## Initial setting